femou1/pb-handbooks/pbst_handbook.md

 [details="Tier 2/3 Consensus"]

-When qualifying for a promotion to Tier 2 and Tier 3, Trainers will review your behaviour for the status of a ranked member again.
+When qualifying for a promotion to Tier 2 and Tier 3, ET+ will review your behavior for the status of a ranked member again.

-If the consensus for a promotion to Tier 2 and Tier 3 is failed, you will be demoted to the rank of Cadet since, by confirming that a promotion to Tier 2/Tier 3 isn’t appropriate, you are unfit to have the maturity required for these ranks.
+If the consensus for a promotion to Tier 2 or Tier 3 is failed, you will be demoted to the rank of Cadet since, by confirming that a promotion to Tier 2/Tier 3 isn’t appropriate, you are unfit to have the maturity required for these ranks.

 Previous ranked members that left on good terms and wish to return to their previous positions will be required to pass the consensus before their rank is restored.